-Empowering Young Explorers (EYE) is a support project for future and emerging technologies (FET) funded under the EU’s Seventh Framework Programme for Research and Technological Development (FP7).
+Empowering Young Explorers (EYE) was a support project for future and emerging technologies (FET) funded under the EU’s Seventh Framework Programme for Research and Technological Development (FP7).

-The aim of EYE is to help young European researchers in a range of disciplines to realise their scientific potential in future and emerging technologies (FET) and contribute to breakthrough research.
-The project will encourage the generation of high risk scientific ideas through brainstorming and interdisciplinary collaboration between young researchers.
-In addition, EYE will support the development of their leadership potential through networking and training.
+The aim of EYE was to help young European researchers in a range of disciplines to realise their scientific potential in future and emerging technologies (FET) and contribute to breakthrough research.
+The project encouraged the generation of high risk scientific ideas through brainstorming and interdisciplinary collaboration between young researchers.
+In addition, EYE supported the development of their leadership potential through networking and training.

-The EYE project will support young researchers interested or already involved in high risk FET-quality multi/interdisciplinary research enabled by information and communication technology (ICT).
+The EYE project supported young researchers interested or already involved in high risk FET-quality multi/interdisciplinary research enabled by information and communication technology (ICT).
 A young researcher is a holder of a PhD degree awarded at least six years prior to participation in EYE activities and events.

-The EYE project is coordinated by the Technical University of Delft.
-Ten partners, including six universities, two research institutions and two small and medium enterprises (SMEs) from 9 European countries, have joined forces to deliver EYE.
-The partners will establish a network of local collaborators in 38 countries across Europe, which will promote the EYE activities locally among young researchers.
-Europlan UK is the originator of the EYE project idea and will be responsible for communication and coordination of multiple activities undertaken by the partners.
+The EYE project was coordinated by the Technical University of Delft.
+Ten partners, including six universities, two research institutions and two small and medium enterprises (SMEs) from 9 European countries, had joined forces to deliver EYE.
+The partners established a network of local collaborators in 38 countries across Europe, which promoted the EYE activities locally among young researchers.
+Europlan UK was the originator of the EYE project idea and was responsible for communication and coordination of multiple activities undertaken by the partners.

-Starting in November 2013, the EYE project will span a period of two years.
-The project will support a series of complementary regional and European brainstorming and training events for young scientists involved in FET-quality research, such as seminars, conferences and summer schools.
-Young researchers will be invited to take part in two cycles of EYE events and competitions.
-Travel and accommodation costs of selected participating young researchers will be covered by the EYE project.
+Starting in November 2013, the EYE project supported a series of complementary regional and European brainstorming and training events for young scientists involved in FET-quality research, such as seminars, conferences and summer schools.
+Young researchers were invited to take part in two cycles of EYE events and competitions.
+Travel and accommodation costs of selected participating young researchers were covered by the EYE project.

 Lab Surfing Workshops - regional brainstorming and networking events

-The project will start with six “Lab Surfing” workshops running in six regions of Europe: North and Irish Sea; Black Sea and South Mediterranean, Western Balkans, Central and Eastern Europe; Western Mediterranean, and Nordics and Baltics Participants.
-These regional workshops will provide young researchers with a unique opportunity to learn about the most advanced FET research, brainstorm about future research areas and jointly elaborate new high risk scientific ideas, partner with their peers, and also develop scientific administration and leadership skills.
+The project started with six “Lab Surfing” workshops running in six regions of Europe: North and Irish Sea; Black Sea and South Mediterranean, Western Balkans, Central and Eastern Europe; Western Mediterranean, and Nordics and Baltics Participants.
+These regional workshops provided young researchers with a unique opportunity to learn about the most advanced FET research, brainstorm about future research areas and jointly elaborate new high risk scientific ideas, partner with their peers, and also develop scientific administration and leadership skills.

 European “Blue Sky” Conference for young researchers

-Regional teams of young researchers with the most promising ideas will be invited to attend a “Blue Sky” Conference where they could further consolidate collaborative research ideas and network more widely at a European level.
+Regional teams of young researchers with the most promising ideas were invited to attend a “Blue Sky” Conference where they could further consolidate collaborative research ideas and network more widely at a European level.

 Science Incubator Summer School

-Finally, the teams with strongest ideas will take part in the “Science Incubator” Summer School.
-This four-day intensive training event will help the selected teams of young researchers to bring their ideas to a level from which substantive FET project proposals can be presented for participation in Horizon 2020.
-Special attention will be paid to the transformation of ideas generated by young researchers into specific project proposals.
+Finally, the teams with strongest ideas took part in the “Science Incubator” Summer School.
+This four-day intensive training event helped the selected teams of young researchers to bring their ideas to a level from which substantive FET project proposals could be presented for participation in Horizon 2020.
+Special attention was paid to the transformation of ideas generated by young researchers into specific project proposals.